Skip to Main Content

 • Structure that content in a way that was intuitive to constituents

-A scalable framework was then built for any pages after those initial 10.
+A scalable framework was then built for any pages after those initial ten.
 By taking this approach, Palantir was able to help prove value in the tools chosen for this project quickly, which helped EOTSS validate that the tasks highlighted were useful to the constituents.
 It also validated that the process of entering content was scalable for Mass.gov’s editorial team.

 After the first 10 pages, the team worked with the rest of Mass.gov’s content based on the concept that 20% of the site’s content addresses 80% of constituents needs.
 The team identified the top 20% of content by traffic (and deleted a large amount of unnecessary or redundant content), and then started optimizing the new Drupal 8 platform.
 Placing focus on constituents first throughout the entire build helped frame conversations and decisions for Palantir’s development team.
 From the way layouts were considered to feedback mechanisms, focusing outcomes on “what is best for the constituents” gave everyone on the team a common place from which to start any conversation.

+Undertaking a large overhaul of a public service is no easy feat.
 In choosing Drupal as the framework for the new Mass.gov site, the Commonwealth was able to execute its vision with an extremely versatile tool.
 Unlike its previous CMS, building on Drupal meant the ability to pivot easily and adapt to changing needs.
 As more feedback was received from stakeholders and constituents during the first year of the engagement, the needs of the project changed a lot.
 Drupal also provided a stable platform of established tools, eliminating the need to build important features from scratch, thus helping to minimize costs in quickly getting to a working version of the site.

 Let’s work together.